FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Implementation of Defenses

-\textsf{FedMLDefender} injects defense functions at different stages of FL aggregation at the server.
-Based on the point of injection, \textsf{FedMLDefender} provides three types of functions to support defense mechanisms, including 1) before-aggregation, 2) on-aggregation, and 3) after-aggregation.
+FedDefender injects defense functions at different stages of FL aggregation at the server.
+Based on the point of injection, FedDefender provides three types of functions to support defense mechanisms, including 1) before-aggregation, 2) on-aggregation, and 3) after-aggregation.
 Note that a defense may inject functions at one or multiple stages of FL aggregation.
+The APIs for defense functions in FedDefender are summarized in Table~\ref{tab:defense_api}.

-\subsection{Before-aggregation Defenses}
+\subsection{Before-Aggregation Defenses}

-Before-aggregation functions operate on local models of each FL training iteration to mitigate (or eliminate) impacts of potential attacks.
-We use Krum~\cite{krum} and Foolsgold~\cite{foolsgold} as examples.
+Before-aggregation functions operate on local models at the FL server before aggregating the local models.
+We use Krum~\citep{krum} as an example to demonstrate before-aggregation defenses.

-\textbf{Krum. } Krum~\cite{krum} tolerate $f$ Byzantine clients among $n$ clients by retaining only one local model that is the least likely to be poisoned, \textit{i}.\textit{e}., the local model that is the most likely to be honest is chosen as the global model.
-Before aggregating local models at the FL server, Krum computes a score for each client, and selects the local model with the minimum score as the global model of the current FL iteration, which means the selected local model is ``closest'' to its $n-f-2$ neighbor models.
-To achieve this, Krum computes the squared Euclidean distance between each pair of client models $\mathbf{w}_i$ and $\mathbf{w}_j$ as $||\mathbf{w}_i-\mathbf{w}_j||^2$, and selects the closest $n-f-2$ local models to each client model $\mathbf{w}_i$, denoted as $\mathcal{N}(\mathbf{w}_i)$.
-The Krum score of client $i$ is then computed as $s(\mathbf{w}_i)=\sum_{\mathbf{w}_j^{(i)}\in \mathcal{N}(\mathbf{w}_i)}||\mathbf{w}_i-\mathbf{w}_j^{(i)}||^2$.

-An advanced version of Krum is $m$-Krum~\cite{krum} which selects $m$ client models with the smallest Krum scores for aggregation instead of only one.
-This approach requires the $m$ client models to be benign, which leads to $n-m>2f+2$.
-Compared with Krum, $m$-Krum allows more clients to participate in FL training, which improves the quality of the global model.
-However, proper $m$ selection requires the knowledge of the (maximum possible) number of Byzantine clients, as Byzantine local models should not be included in the aggregation.
-This can be a limitation, as the number of Byzantine clients may not always be available in real systems.

-\textbf{Foolsgold.} Foolsgold \cite{foolsgold} uses a score to evaluate inter-client contribution similarity for each client model and re-weights client models to reduce the impact of potentially adversarial client models while increasing the influence of those that are more likely to be benign.
-To represent each client model, Foolsgold first computes a ``feature importance'' that is then used to calculate a score for each client model with other models based on cosine similarities.
-Specifically, Foolsgold applies a logit function, \textit{i}.\textit{e}., the inverse sigmoid function, to the scores to achieve higher divergence for values near the tails and to avoid penalizing honest clients with a low, non-zero similarity value.
-During aggregation, each client model is re-weighted using the score.